-The Equal Opportunity Policy of the company is based upon the philosophy that people should be treated fairly, with dignity; and upon the belief that citizens in a free society have the right to self-determination without fear of discrimination as to personal preference or characteristics beyond their control.
+The Equal Employment Opportunity Policy of the company is based upon the philosophy that people should be treated fairly, with dignity; and upon the belief that citizens in a free society have the right to self-determination without fear of discrimination as to personal preference or characteristics beyond their control.
 Experience continues to confirm our belief that it is good business to have and support personnel policies and practices with a strong commitment to equal opportunity.

 - Personnel policies, practices and actions are applied fairly to all employees.

 - Affirmative Action Plans are implemented within the company’s organizational units.

 - Non-segregated facilities are maintained, and appropriate physical facilities are provided for both male and female employees.